ArPiRobot/ArPiRobot-DriveStation/packaging/README.md

 #### Windows Template (x86)
-- Install a 32-bit python interpreter.
-Using 32-bit interpreter ensures compatibility with 32-bit and 64-bit windows.
+- 64-bit only as PySide6 does not support 32-bit windows

 #### macOS Template (x64)
 - Currently x64 only.
 No ARM support is possible as I do not have access to recent mac hardware to build the template on.